 - LHC Group Inc (NASDAQ: LHCG)

 Like large- and mid-cap stocks, there’s an index that tracks the performance of small-cap stocks as a whole.
-The Russell 2000 Index tracks the performance of the top 2,000 small-cap stocks in the country, excluding any company that’s trading for less than $1 per share.
+The Russell 2000 Index tracks the performance of the top 2,000 stocks in the country, excluding any company that’s trading for less than $1 per share.
 This is one of the best times for investors to buy at the dip.

 Best Online Brokers for Small Cap Stock

-Before you can begin investing in small-cap stocks (or any type of stock) you need to open an account with a broker.
-Browse our favorite online brokers when you find the best small cap stocks to buy.
+Before you can begin investing in these types of stocks (or any type of stock) you need to open an account with a broker.
+Browse our favorite online brokers when you find the best stocks to buy.

 Features to Look for in Small Cap Stocks

-Some key characteristics to look for when you compare small-cap stocks include:
+Some key characteristics to look for when you compare these stocks include:

 - A trend toward lowering debt: Almost every small-cap stock will have some form of debt.
 In the cases of new tech companies, this debt often dwarfs the profits the company is returning in its early years.
 But more debt doesn’t need to be a killer — instead of looking at debt by dollar amount, compare this company’s current debt to the debt it reported last year.
 You should see a downward trend, and the company’s assets should be higher than its debt level.

-- A trend toward year-by-year growth: When you compare small-cap stocks, you should see an upward growth every year.
+- A trend toward year-by-year growth: When you compare these stocks, you should see upward growth every year.
 Because these offerings have much smaller starting sizes at the beginning of each quarter, promising small-cap stocks will show much more growth than mid- or large-cap stocks.